Alex-twn/STM32MP15x_workshop/readme.md

 > PC $> sudo cp -r lib/modules/* /media/$USER/rootfs/lib/modules/
 > ```

-6. Since we are here, let's take the opportunity to copy as well the Wi-Fi dongle driver binary (that will be needed later on) into the **rootfs partition**
+6. Since we are here, let's take the opportunity to copy as well the Wi-Fi dongle driver binary as well as the python script allowing to read the sensor data (that will be needed later on) into the **rootfs partition**

 > ```bash
 > PC $> sudo cp -r rtlwifi/* /media/$USER/rootfs/lib/firmware/
+> PC $> sudo cp read_sensors.py /media/$USER/rootfs/home/root
 > ```

 8. Unmount properly the SDCard